chinese10kbar/staybusyrp.co.uk/[jim]/jim-mechanic/README.md

 - This file creates repair benches that can **ONLY** be used when there isn't any mechanics on duty.
 - The benches are added to set locations at the top of this file
-- They are activated by targetting with `qb-target` while in a car
+- They are activated by targetting with `sb-target` while in a car
 - How the config.lua options are set will determine how the menu functions
 	- `Config.ManualRepairs.ManualRepairCost` - This is the **SET** amount a vehicle repair will cost
 	- `Config.ManualRepairs.ManualRepairBased` - when `true` this overrides the above and grabs the value of the vehicle from vehicles.lua